Improving your search standing

 You have unique and hard-to-find items that could attract demand and start a bidding war

-You're currently using Auction listings and your items sell the first time you list them
+You're currently using auction-style listings and your items sell the first time you list them

 You have multiple items that you can group into one multi-quantity or multi-variation listing